vemilagan/CV-Project/ReadMe.md

 (Replace your_script.py with the name of your Streamlit application file.)

 ## Model Architecture
+This project utilizes a custom Convolutional Neural Network (CNN) architecture designed to effectively recognize American Sign Language (ASL) alphabet characters.
+The model is built from scratch, tailored to process input images of size 150x150 pixels, and includes multiple convolutional layers followed by pooling layers.
+This architecture is optimized for both accuracy and computational efficiency, making it suitable for deployment on various platforms.

+### Key Features of the Model:
+- **Convolutional Layers**: Capture spatial hierarchies in images to recognize features specific to ASL gestures.
+- **Pooling Layers**: Reduce dimensionality and computational complexity, helping to improve generalization.
+- **Dense Layers**: Facilitate decision-making based on extracted features to predict ASL characters.
+- **Dropout Layer**: Reduces overfitting by preventing the network from becoming too reliant on any specific feature set.
+- **Activation Functions**: Employ ReLU activations in hidden layers for non-linear transformations, and softmax activation in the output layer for multi-class classification across 29 classes.

-This project uses the CNN architecture, a lightweight and efficient convolutional neural network suitable for mobile and edge devices.
-The model is fine-tuned on the ASL Alphabet dataset to achieve high accuracy in recognizing sign language gestures.
+The model is trained and validated on the ASL Alphabet dataset to achieve high accuracy in recognizing sign language gestures, with ground truth annotations used for rigorous evaluation.

 ## Results
 - The model achieved high accuracy on both the training and test datasets.